-Fig. 3 Example Of A Leaning Thermal Curve Resulting From Too Much Material In The Sample Pan
+Fig. 3 Example of a Leaning Thermal Curve Resulting from too Much Material in the Sample Pan

 Construct a tangent to the leading edge of the exothermic peak at the point of maximum rate of change and extrapolate that tangent to the baseline constructed in 9.4 (e).
 Record the intersection of the tangent with the baseline as the onset temperature, To.DC.